Morwenn/cpp-sort/doc/sorter-adapters.md

 4 | 172
 5 | 1384
 6 | 14188
+7 | 140736

 The algorithms 0 to 4 use an unrolled insertion sort.
-The algorithms 5 and 6 use a double insertion sort.
+The algorithms 5 to 7 use a double insertion sort.
 This family of algorithms is still a work in progress and more specializations will come in the future.